How Can You Tell if Paper is Thermal?

 Observing or feeling the paper surface is another way to determine whether a paper is thermal or regular.
 Thermal paper typically has a shinier and smoother surface than other paper types like carbonless and bond paper.

-However, this is not always a foolproof way to determine whether a paper is thermal or not.
+However, this is not always a foolproof way to determine whether a paper is thermal.
 That’s because some types of bond paper are just as smooth and shiny.

 c) Fire Roasting